Leimsoto/Dental-clinic-python-workshop/README.md

 - Input checks: phone format and date format are validated, duplicate IDs are blocked.
 - Data format: JSON file `clients.json` at project root.
+ - Data format: JSON file `clients.json` at project root.
+ - Test data: the file `test_client.json` is included as an example/test file.
+Before running the app, rename `test_client.json` to `clients.json` (or remove it) so the program loads the intended data file.
 - `Client` is a `@dataclass` so serializing and reading back is straightforward: